natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 :math:`\omega(x)` is an empirical parameter that can be expressed as linear function of :math:`\frac{AWC*N}{P}`, where N is the number of events per year, and AWC is the volumetric plant available water content (see below for additional details).
 While further research is being conducted to determine the function that best describe global data, we use the expression proposed by Donohue et al. (2012) in the InVEST model, and thus define:

-.. math:: \omega(x) = \frac{AWC(x)}{P(x)} \frac{Z}{0.2}
+.. math:: \omega(x) = Z\frac{AWC(x)}{P(x)} + 1.25

 where:

 + :math:`AWC(x)` is the volumetric (mm) plant available water content.
 The soil texture and effective rooting depth define :math:`AWC(x)`, which establishes the amount of water that can be held and released in the soil for use by a plant.
 It is estimated as the product of the plant available water capacity and the minimum of root restricting layer depth and vegetation rooting depth:

 	.. math:: AWC(x)= Min(Rest.layer.depth, root.depth)\cdot PAWC

 	Root restricting layer depth is the soil depth at which root penetration is inhibited because of physical or chemical characteristics.
 Vegetation rooting depth is often given as the depth at which 95% of a vegetation type's root biomass occurs.
 PAWC is the plant available water capacity, i.e. the difference between field capacity and wilting point.

 + and :math:`Z` is a an empirical constant, sometimes referred to as "seasonality factor", which captures the local precipitation pattern and additional hydrogeological characteristics.
-It is positively correlated with N, the number of rain events per year, and the 0.2 factor was simply added to ensure values of Z were in the range of 1 to ~20 (based on the empirical relationship derived by Donohue et al., 2012).
-Following Yang et al. (2008), values of w are limited to the range [1.25; 5].
+It is positively correlated with N, the number of rain events per year, and the 1.25 term is the mínimum value of  w, obtained when the root depth is null, as explained in the work by Donohue et al. (2012).
+Following Donohue et al. (2012) and Yang et al. (2008), values of :math:`\omega(x)` are  capped to a value of 5.

 For other LULC (open water, urban, wetland), actual evapotranspiration is directly computed from the reference evapotranspiration :math:`ET_0(x)` and has an upper limit defined by the precipitation: